On this page

 Orientation of the roof

 The orientation of your roof is also important when it comes to solar panel installation.
-The ideal orientation for solar panels is a roof that faces due south and has a pitch between 20 and 30 degrees.
+The ideal orientation for solar panels is a roof that faces due north and has a pitch between 20 and 30 degrees.

 However, if your roof has a different orientation, your solar panel installer may be able to adjust the angle of the panels to compensate for this.